 See more: Best Toys For 8 Year Old Boys and Girls

 Now, to the fun part.
 Get them toys that help them write stories, draw intricate pictures, and build and create things, including crafty items, sports equipment and building materials such as Legos and magnetic tiles.
-These are some of the best toys for seven year olds.
+These are some of the best toys for 7 year olds.

 Kids can use the included tool to dissect the alien and save the hunter trapped in its slime-filled belly.
 Every alien comes with a bag of reusable ooze, and a tweezer for extraction purposes.